You ain’t seen nothing yet: King’s Musical Theatre Soc spill all on their latest musical

 What is Carrie about and why choose it for KMT’s mainstage?

-Evelyn Chow (Co-Musical Director): “This show requires strong singers, dancers and actors, so we thought we’d choose a show that can adhere to different strengths!”
+Evelyn Chow, a co-musical director, had more to add about why Carrie specifically was chosen.
+“This show requires strong singers, dancers and actors, so we thought we’d choose a show that can adhere to different strengths!” she said.

 What should the audience expect from the show?